Top 12 Venture Capital Firms Investing in Cloud Computing Startups

 Image of East Los Capital - Top VCs in Cloud Computing

-East Los Capital is a private equity and venture firm that invests in tech-enabled companies in the lower middle market.
-Based in Los Angeles, they focus on a range of sectors, including software, internet, healthcare, and media.
+East Los Capital is a private equity and venture capital firm that invests in tech-enabled companies in the lower middle market.
+Their focus spans software, services, internet, healthcare, and media sectors.

 • Geographical presence: Los Angeles, California